joshapeterson/My-Portfolio/README.md

 class_model_base = keras.applications.ResNet50(weights="imagenet", include_top=False)
 ```

 The ResNet50 architecture was fine-tuned for our image classification task.
-This was accomplished by making the weights in the last 32 layers of the pretrained model trainable.
+This was accomplished by making the weights in the last 32 layers trainable.

 ```
 class_model_base.trainable = True